parautenbach/TeamCity-HipChat-Notifier/README.md

 For debugging, add the snippets in `teamcity-server-log4j.xml` in this project's root to `conf/teamcity-server-log4j.xml` and then monitor `logs/hipchat-notifier.log `.

-# Improvements
+# Future Improvements

 * Add a link to the build in the notification.
 * List contributors in build started notification message.
-* A button on the configuration page to test the API credentials.
 * Configurable notification message templates, with their colours and emoticon sets.
 * Implement more events with per-event configuration of events.
 * Use @ mentions to send guaranteed messages to persons that have contributed to a failed build.

+# Changelog

+## Version 0.1.0

+* First release.

+## Version 0.2.0

+* Instead of entering a room ID, it can now be selected from a dropdown list of available rooms.
+* Added a button on the configuration page to test the API credentials.
+* Fixed UI bug where disabling the plugin after saving settings didn't respond.